mverleun/IoT-Kit/README.md

 For consistancy there is a great framework developped by Marvin Roger called Homie.
 This framework is the base for dedicated firmwares with consistent use of topics and standarized ways to report data.
+The project can be found here: http://marvinroger.github.io/homie-esp8266/

-The other advantage of using this framework is that it's easy to reflash the controllers OTA using Homie-OTA which is developped by JP Mensch.
+The other advantage of using this framework is that it's easy to reflash the controllers OTA using Homie-OTA which is developped by JP Mens, check out https://github.com/jpmens/homie-ota Homie-OTA can be run from Docker making it easy to deploy.

 When combining these two excellent projects it became easy to develop dedicated firmware with easy to understand source code.